thornumak/Invoice-Management-System/Readme.txt

 ### Prerequisites

 -   **Python 3.8 or newer** is required.
+-   The `invoices.db` file must be in the same folder as the script.
 -   **(Optional for Linux)** `zenity` for a native file selection dialog.
 If not installed, the application will use the default dialog.

 ### Installation & Setup

-1.  **Clone or Download**: Download the project files into a dedicated folder.
+1.  **Download Files**: Download the project files, including `invoices.py` and the empty `invoices.db`, into a dedicated folder.

 2.  **Create `requirements.txt`**: In the project folder, create a new file named `requirements.txt` and paste the following lines into it:
     ```